Electrifying heavy duty trucks

 The proof of concept vehicle, with its smaller motor and smaller energy storage reduced diesel consumption by 5-10%.

-It is anticipated that the production models with their improved electric performance will be more than 10% fuel efficient, depending on the road profile and load cycles in the real-world application of the truck.
+It is anticipated that the production models with their improved electric performance will be more than 10% fuel efficient.
+This is depending on the road profile and load cycles in the real-world application of the truck.